Maine mass shooting: What we know after 18 killed in Lewiston

 On Thursday morning, officials confirmed that he was now a suspect in the killings and that a warrant was out for his arrest on eight counts of murder (as 10 victims are yet to be identified).

-Mr Card, 40, is a US Army Reservist and a certified firearms instructor, meaning he is well-trained in the use of firearms.
+Mr Card, 40, was a US Army Reservist and a certified firearms instructor, meaning he was well-trained in the use of firearms.

-The US Army confirmed that he joined in 2002 and has had no combat deployments.
-He is currently a Sgt 1st class and Petroleum Supply Specialist.
+The US Army confirmed that he joined in 2002 and had no combat deployments.
+At the time of the shootings he was currently a Sgt 1st class and Petroleum Supply Specialist.

 Law enforcement officials said that Mr Card had recently made threats to carry out a shooting at a National Guard facility in Saco and had reported mental health issues including hearing voices.